vladimir12312/betterrooster/README.md

 1. Add your courses/programmes and select your tutorial group on the right.
 2. Click **Generate schedule**.
 3. You may save your current filters via the **Save** button.
+4. and load them later from the top of the page

 ---